SShak/xmonad/README.md

 - .xmobarrc should be placed in your ~ directory.
 This is where you should find directories such as .config and Desktop.
 - If you are using my alacritty .toml, add it to .config/alacritty.

 From here reboot or logout to Smmd and pick Xmonad.
-The desktop should be blank so launch nitrogen with dmenu and apply some wallpaper.
+The desktop should be blank so launch nitrogen with dmenu (super+p) and apply some wallpaper.
 Look at the xmonad.hs for key bindings.
-The super key (mask4mod) is set, so you can open a terminal with super+shirt+enter.
+The super key (mask4mod) is set, so you can open a terminal with super+shift+enter.

 If you use it have fun.